How to Walk in High-Heeled Shoes Without Waddling and Grimacing

 Enjoy using this 19th-century vintage-themed fashion sketchbook with illustrations of French newspapers showing fashionable Parisian women in their elaborate day dresses.
 It comes in a convenient square shape and consists of dot grid pages and blank drawing canvases printed on cream old-fashioned type paper.

 If you are a classic fashion enthusiast, there is a possibility that you’d like this traditional look cream paper that great fashion designers of yesteryears sketched on.
-If you are a vintage fashion aficionado that needs a journal to write and sketch in, then this is for you.
+If you are a vintage fashion aficionado who needs a journal to write and sketch in, then this is for you.
 And if you are a fashion designer or fashion design student who just wants something different from the rest, this is it.

 2. Roaring 20s-Inspired Lined Notebook

 If you are a vintage enthusiast, you know about the Flapper generation of young women and men of the 1920s.
 They loved to party and listen to jazz music.
 They were energetic and embraced what many considered outrageous lifestyles and boldly displayed their contempt for what was acceptable behaviour of the era.
-Today, they are considered the first generation of independent individuals that pushed barriers to political and sensual freedom.
+Today, they are considered the first generation of independent individuals who pushed barriers to political and sensual freedom.

 If you are a fan of the 1920s, you can't but love this vintage-inspired lined journal.
-It has images of swinging Flappers doing the Charleston dance on each lined page and colourful illustrations of men and women of the roaring twenties.
+It has images of swinging Flappers doing the Charleston dance on each lined page and colourful illustrations of men and women of the Roaring Twenties.

 3. The 1920s Vintage-Inspired Dot-Grid Notebook